 No. 3.
 Create public/public and public/private partnerships to locate, facilitate, coordinate and implement new development and redevelopment in Hedding, Kinkora, Georgetown, and Columbus and planned Nodes.

-This redevelopment plan responds to the objective to create partnerships to facilitate development and redevelopment of Mansfield's villages and hamlets by fostering private sector to participate in the redevelopment of a portion of Columbus Village.
+This redevelopment plan responds to the objective to create partnerships to facilitate development and redevelopment of Mansfield's villages and hamlets by fostering private sector to participate in the redevelopment of the former municipal complex.

 2. Density: